andrew/ultimate-awesome/README.md

 - [awesome-mcp-servers](https://github.com/tensorblock/awesome-mcp-servers) - A comprehensive collection of Model Context Protocol (MCP) servers.
 - [awesome-devtools](https://github.com/devtoolsd/awesome-devtools) - A curated list of awesome developer tools and services — from cloud platforms and IDEs to AI-powered coding assistants and productivity utilities.
 - [Awesome-Clean-Code-Resources](https://github.com/abiodunjames/Awesome-Clean-Code-Resources) - An awesome curated list of clean code posts, books and videos.
+- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the Awesome Radiance Field-based 3D Editing.
-- [awesome-chakra-ui](https://github.com/chakra-ui/awesome-chakra-ui) - A collection of Chakra UI-related awesomeness.
 - [awesome-emulators](https://github.com/DerekTurtleRoe/awesome-emulators) - An awesome list of emulators!.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-federated-computing](https://github.com/tushar-semwal/awesome-federated-computing) - :books: :eyeglasses: A collection of research papers, codes, tutorials and blogs on Federated Computing/Learning.
-- [awesome-homelab](https://github.com/ccbikai/awesome-homelab) - Curating Top Open Source Apps for Homelab Enthusiasts.
 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources.